Chilliwiddit/wso2-am-choreo-plugin/README.md

 ### How You Can Contribute

 As an open source project, WSO2 extensions welcome contributions from the community.
-Check the [issue tracker](https://github.com/wso2-extensions/wso2-am-stripe-plugin/issues) for open issues that interest you.
+Check the [issue tracker link] for open issues that interest you.
 We look forward to receiving your contributions.